 Because this roadmap is updated infrequently, a new version probably deserves an official presentation and review as well, outlining what changes were made and the rationale for those decisions.
 It’s a great opportunity to remind everyone in the company what the product is trying to eventually accomplish and how their immediate efforts and day-to-day activities relate to that vision.

 It should also be clear that the long-term roadmap is not a series of deliverables or commitments the product team is promising; the horizon is far too distant to assume any particular item will happen at all, or at least when it is currently penciled in for.
 The long-term roadmap is about overall vision, not a release plan.

 Whether reviewing a short-term roadmap or a long-term one, this document is one of the few tools product teams have at their disposal to command the full attention of their audience.
 They communicate, educate, illuminate, occasionally infuriate, and often spark debate, as everyone seems to have their own opinion on priorities.

 Maintaining two distinct roadmaps, one more tactical and another that delivers the long-term vision creates a clear separation between “what’s going to happen” and “what we might like to happen.”
 This bifurcation limits extraneous feedback and maintains focus on the varying purposes of these different artifacts.

-Both types of the roadmap should still be generated collaboratively, soliciting opinions, data and market intelligence from relevant parties across the organization and from the customer base.
+Both types of the product roadmap should still be generated collaboratively, soliciting opinions, data and market intelligence from relevant parties across the organization and from the customer base.
 Neither should be created in a corner by a lone wolf PM who thinks they alone know what’s best for the company.
 And every element of the roadmap requires a clear reason for being and comes from a defensible position.